-We love her designs because they perfectly combine our favorite design elements.
-With every room she touches she takes you on a journey to some unknown but beautiful land full of old world pieces, incredible patterns, and pops of pop culture.
-This combo might not seem drool worthy, but you would be wrong.
+I love her designs because they perfectly combine my favorite design elements.
+With every room she touches, she takes you on a journey to some unknown but beautiful land full of old-world pieces, incredible patterns, and pops of pop culture.
+This combo might not seem drool-worthy, but you would be wrong.
 Her designs create a story full of life and wanderlust.

 The best part of her designs?
 They are made to inspire.

 Maximalist decor is essentially the opposite of minimalism.
 It is when more is more and patterns look best mixed with even more patterns.
-We love so many aspects of maximalism.
-First, this type of design is known for its lack of restraint, and to us, that equals a type of freedom no other style of design gives us.
+I love so many aspects of maximalism.
+First, this type of design is known for its lack of restraint, and to me, that equals a type of freedom no other style of design gives me.
 Second, the pattern mixing!
-Here on the blog we have talked a lot about pattern mixing, like in this post about mixing patterns, or this one where we discuss patterns as one way to make or break your living room, or in this one about working with textures.
-So it is safe to say our love for patterns is real.
-Lastly, this style of design is easy to create in your own home!
+Here on the blog, I have talked a lot about pattern mixing, like in this post about mixing patterns, or this one where I discuss patterns as one way to make or break your living room, or in this one about working with textures.
+So it is safe to say my love for patterns is real.
+Lastly, this style of design is super easy to create in your own home!

-Incorporating maximalism into your home is super easy!
+Incorporating maximalism into your home is so easy!
 The rule I go by when I think maximalism is the “yes” rule.
 If you like something, just say yes!
 Add that funky looking cheetah print pillows, or that weird bust of someone that you found at the flea market, or even the bright pink couch, just say yes.
-The beauty of maximalism is that it is all about incorporating bits and pieces from different worlds and making them work and guess what that doesn’t mean you have to spend a ton of money.
-Some of my favorite pieces from antique stores were dirt cheap, remind me one day to talk about my beloved dancing dogs art.
+The beauty of maximalism is that it is all about incorporating bits and pieces from different worlds and making them work and guess what, that doesn’t mean you have to spend a ton of money.
+Some of my favorite pieces from antique stores were dirt cheap, remind me one day to talk about my dancing dogs art pieces.

 An easy way to add some maximalism to your life?
-You can start small with kitchen items, a small piece of wall art or, our favorite option, a rug!
-Here are a few that I think screams maximalism.
+You can start small with kitchen items, a small piece of wall art or, my favorite option, a rug!
+Here are a few that I think scream maximalism.

 My last recommendation for a maximalist style rug is this more muted traditional one from Jaipur Living.
 It has the colors but isn’t overwhelming in color or design.
-This option would be great for someone looking to only dip the tip of their toe into the maximalism pool.
+This option would be great for someone looking to dip their toe into the maximalism pool.